Start in September

 You can also enhance your diploma with an optional internship designation.
 Taken after the first or second year of studies, this three-month work term will give you the practical experience that employers favour.

-You will graduate from this program with a broad base of theoretical knowledge, skills, and abilities suitable to a range of entry-level criminal justice positions, including law enforcement (public, military, deputy sheriffs, by-law enforcement, private security); adult, youth, and community corrections; victim services; restorative justice; and customs border services.
-Other opportunities exist with organizations that support victims, offenders, and vulnerable populations.
+You will graduate from this program with a broad base of theoretical knowledge, skills, and abilities suitable for a diverse range of entry-level criminal justice positions, including law enforcement (public, military, deputy sheriffs, by-law enforcement, private security); adult, youth, and community corrections; victim services; restorative justice; customs border services; social and community service organizations; and other related opportunities.
+You will be able to apply your knowledge of processes, procedures, and practices to work with diverse individuals and populations, and use of critical thinking skills and evidence-informed decision making in all aspects of practice in criminal justice.

 The second year of the program provides some course flexibility, and by consulting with the program Chair, you will be able to select an applied stream of courses to, reducing your need for additional training.